 - If you make any changes to the Distributed Application Diagrams created by the management pack, those changes will likely be overwritten on the next sync with VM insights.

 Create a service principal

 For official Azure documentation about creating a service principal, see:

 - Create a service principal by using PowerShell

 - Create a service principal by using Azure CLI

 - Create a service principal by using the Azure portal

-Do you have any feedback for us about integration with Azure Monitor for VMs Map feature or this documentation?
+Do you have any feedback for us about integration with VM insights Map feature or this documentation?
 Visit our User Voice page, where you can suggest features or vote on existing suggestions.